cogsbox/cogsbox-state/README.md

-# CogsState
+# Cobgsbox State

 > ⚠️ **Warning**: This package is currently a work in progress and not ready for production use.
 The API is unstable and subject to breaking changes.
 Please do not use in production environments.

 ---

-CogsState is a state management library that provides a fluent interface for managing complex state in React applications.
+Cobgsbox State is a state management library that provides a fluent interface for managing complex state in React applications.

 ## Installation